E-commerce SEO: How to Drive More Traffic to Your Online Store

 There may come a time in your business when you need to outsource e-commerce SEO support to keep pace with your business’s evolving needs.
 It’s a good idea to weigh your options, from finding an e-commerce SEO consultant to hiring an entire e-commerce SEO company to take on this responsibility.

-As of September 2022, LinkedIn lists around 12,000 consultants and 4,800 organizations that specialize in e-commerce SEO or offer it as part of their services.
+As of April 2024, LinkedIn lists around 14,000 consultants and 140,000 companies that specialize in e-commerce SEO or offer it as part of their services.
 Consider your budget, specific e-commerce SEO needs, and business goals when vetting services.
 Look for a company or consultant that has knowledge of your industry and the type of products you sell.
+Read more: What Is an SEO Consultant and Do You Need One?

 Placeholder